kkuhn3/forward-vs-assumed/README.md

 ## Off Random
 puts keys in random rooms that are not locked by said key, then checks if all rooms are sccessaable.
 If not, it tries again.
-KOs about 11% of the time
+KOs about 23% of the time
-Has a spread, and since we need to check for completion everytime anyway - it's probably worse than random.
+Has the same spread as random (because it effectively is), but since it calls for a valid check each time just like random, random is probably better in most cases, depending on how complex the graph is.

 ## Forward Random
 puts a random key in a reachable room, then repeats until it runs out of rooms or keys.
 If it runs out of rooms, it KOs and tries again.
 If it runs out of keys, it returns as successful.